The 2017 event SOLD OUT!

 A Celebration of Climbers Who Give Back

-The highlight of the evening will be inducting the 2017 Hall of Mountaineering Excellence (HoME) awardees: Sean Patrick, David Morton and Melissa Arnot Reid, Sean and Timmy O’Neill, and former AAC President Doug Walker.
+Congratulations again to the very deserving 2017 Hall of Mountaineering Excellence awardees: Sean Patrick, David Morton and Melissa Arnot Reid, Sean and Timmy O’Neill, and former AAC President Doug Walker.
 These deserving climbers have achieved greatness in the mountains and returned home to give back to their communities.
-We will also be recognizing the 2017 Cutting Edge Award winners: Scott Bennett and Graham Zimmerman.
+And a big round for the 2017 Cutting Edge Award winners: Scott Bennett and Graham Zimmerman.

 Chair: Kevin Duncan